 CASA Ratio is computed in terms of CASA as a percentage of Total deposits (CASA+ Certificate of Deposits+ Term Deposits).
-Consistent growth in CASA and decreasing dependency on Certificate 18.70% of Deposits and Wholesale Term Deposit has helped the Bank to improve its CASA ratio by more than 1000 basis points in the last 9 months.
-14.57% 11.40% 8.68%
+Consistent growth in CASA and decreasing dependency on Certificate of Deposits and Wholesale Term Deposit has helped the Bank to improve its CASA ratio by more than 15% in the last 12 months.